-E. Interim Re-Examinations.
+D. Interim Re-Examinations

-- a.
-In between regular re-examinations, Management may need to perform interim re-examinations of a Household occupying a Public Housing and A resident that is receiving the benefits of the EID are to go to the 50% phase in period, have an increase in income while in the 50% phase in period or have completed their EID by either having used all 12 months at 100% and all 12 months at 50% or have used up the 48 months allotted for the EID benefits. - b.
+- 1. In between regular re-examinations, Management may need to perform interim re-examinations of a Household occupying a Public Housing and A resident that is receiving the benefits of the EID are to go to the 50% phase in period, have an increase in income while in the 50% phase in period or have completed their EID by either having used all 12 months at 100% and all 12 months at 50% or have used up the 48 months allotted for the EID benefits. - 2.
 A household has reported zero income, monetary contributions or a payment from a non-household member has an income source identified.
-All adult household members reporting zero income who subsequently obtain income will be required to report within 10 calendar days and recertify. - c.
-The composition of the household changes in any way; - d.
-A person with income joins the household; - e.
-A resident's unemployment benefits end and the resident has started another job; - f.
-A resident on layoff, temporary disability, or summer vacation
+All adult household members reporting zero income who subsequently obtain income will be required to report within 10 calendar days and recertify. - 3.
+The composition of the household changes in any way;

-- (i.e. school board employee) returns to the same employer or job (with the exception of those individuals who qualify as a full-time student per HUD guidelines); - g.
-Persons return to the HA unit after being in a nursing home; - h.
-Rent formulas or procedures are changed by Federal law or regulation; - i.
-OWF hardship cases approved for 6 months or less will not be included as income.

-Rent increases (except those due to misrepresentation) require 30 days notice.
+- 4. A person with income joins the household; - 5.
+A resident's unemployment benefits end and the resident has started another job; - 6.
+A resident on layoff, temporary disability, or summer vacation (i.e. school board employee) returns to the same employer or job (with the exception of those individuals who qualify as a full-time student per HUD guidelines); - 7.
+Persons return to the HA unit after being in a nursing home; - 8.
+Rent formulas or procedures are changed by Federal law or regulation; - 9.
+OWF hardship cases approved for 6 months or less will not be included as income. - 10.
+Rent increases (except those due to misrepresentation) require 30 days' notice.
 Residents may report a decrease in income and other changes, such as an increase in allowances or deductions which would reduce the amount of the total tenant payment.
-The PHA will process the rent adjustment unless the PHA confirms that the decrease in income will last less than 30 calendar days.

-- 2. Occupants of Public Housing and LIHTC Units are obligated to report any increase in income, student status, or change in family size to Management within ten (10) business days of such change. - 3.
-Failure to report any such change may result in a retroactive rent increase, but not a retroactive rent reduction. - F. Verification Procedures: Verification procedures shall be the same as in AMHA's agency wide Admissions and Continued Occupancy Policy, Chapter 7, Verification Procedures, Section A, Methods of Verification and Time Allowed. - G. Effect of Re-Examination.
+The PHA will process the rent adjustment unless the PHA confirms that the decrease in income will last less than 30 calendar days. - 11.
+Occupants of Public Housing and LIHTC Units are obligated to report any increase in income, student status, or change in family size to Management within ten (10) business days of such change. - 12.
+Failure to report any such change may result in a retroactive rent increase, but not a retroactive rent reduction.

+E. Verification Procedures

+Verification procedures shall be the same as in AMHA's agency wide Admissions and Continued Occupancy Policy, Chapter 7, Verification Procedures, Section A, Methods of Verification and Time Allowed.

+F. Effect of Re-Examination

 Following any re-examination, regular or interim, of a Household occupying a Public Housing and LIHTC Unit, Management will prepare a Notice of Rent Adjustment/Household Composition as an addendum to the Lease.
 One copy of the notice will be delivered to the Household and one copy will be kept in the Household's file.
 If any change of unit size is required, Management will place the Household on a transfer waiting list and move the Household to the next available unit in the appropriate income tier and with the appropriate unit size.
 No transfer will occur and no rent adjustment will take effect until thirty (30) days after notice of such change has been delivered by Management.
 Any such notice will also advise the Household of its right to discuss the proposed action with Management and to file a grievance if it does not agree with the determination.